Chanyuan Treaty: Liao invasion of 1004-1005

 A Song giant crossbow killed the Liao Khitan leader Xiao Dalin in battle in January 1005.
-This led to major depression and despair among the Khitan and crippled the impetus of the Khitan offensive.
+This led to despair among the Khitan and crippled their contribution to the offensive.

 Peace negotiations

 From January 13 to January 18, 1005, the two sides worked out a peace treaty.
-Some sources say 1004 as it happened prior to the New Year on the Chinese lunar calendar.
-While the Liao initially expected a territorial concession in Guannan, this demand was eventually abandoned.
-The specific terms of the treaty include:
+Some sources say this was in 1004 because of evidence that it happened prior to the New Year on the Chinese lunar calendar.
+While the Liao initially sought a territorial concession in Guannan, this demand was eventually abandoned.
+The terms of the treaty included: